 QTS PROFESSIONAL SKILLS TESTS

 Applicants to all ITT courses will be required to pass QTS skills tests before starting their course.
 Applicants can register for the skills tests once they have submitted their application.
 We strongly advise applicants to take the tests as soon as possible after submitting an application.
 It’s important that candidates bring with them the right documents when attending the skills test centres.
-Any candidates that do not follow the below process will be turned away, and may lose their first free attempt at taking the skills tests.
+Any candidates that do not follow the below process will be turned away.
 Candidates can book their skills tests once they have submitted their application through UCAS Teacher Training.
 They can book in advance of this as long as an application is submitted before they attend the test centre.
 Candidates need to bring two forms of identification – a primary ID such as a passport, and a secondary ID this can be for example a debit card.
 More information can be found on the STA website. (links tohttp://sta.education.gov.uk)

 You will also need to bring proof of your teacher training application.
 The evidence that will be accepted are: